 - Stay hydrated and drink plenty of water.
 You can also consume other fresh, unsweetened beverages, such as coconut water, soup, and lemon water.

 - Stay active and walk as much as possible unless directed otherwise by your doctor.

 - Do exercises, such as Kegel’s, to strengthen your pelvic area to support childbirth.

 - Maintain good dental hygiene and visit your dentist regularly.

 - Take adequate rest, try sleeping well, and indulge in activities that keep birth-related anxiety and stress away.

 Besides these, go to your scheduled prenatal visits regularly.
 The doctor will monitor your and your baby’s health during those visits and check your glucose and hemoglobin level.
-They will also test you for group B strep infection.
-If you test positive, the doctor will put you on antibiotics to treat the infection.
+They will also test you for vaginal group B streptococcus (GBS) colonization.
+If you test positive, the doctor will put you on antibiotics when your waters break to treat the GBS.
 Then, in the ninth month, they will examine your cervix for the signs of effacement and dilation.